elastic/rally/docs/cluster_management.rst

 * ``start`` to start a previously installed Elasticsearch node
 * ``stop`` to stop a running Elasticsearch node and remove the installation

 Each command needs to be executed locally on the machine where the Elasticsearch node should run.
-To setup more complex clusters remotely, we recommend to use a tool like Ansible to connect to remote machines and issue these commands via Rally.
+To setup more complex clusters remotely, we recommend using a tool like Ansible to connect to remote machines and issue these commands via Rally.

 Getting Started: Benchmarking a Single Node
 -------------------------------------------